luismbo/multi-magit/README.md

-Add this to `magit-status-sections-hook` to include a one-line overview for each selected repository showing the repository name, the current branch and quick status showing a untracked/staged/unstaged file count.
+Add this to `magit-status-sections-hook` to include a one-line overview for each selected repository showing the repository name, the current branch and quick status showing an untracked/staged/unstaged file count.

 ```elisp